logicmonitor/custom_widgets/README.md

 - **AutoResetMapOnRefresh**: If "true" then the map will automatically zoom to encompass all items on timed refreshes.
 Default is "false".
 - **MapDisableClustering**: If "true" then clustering of adjacent markers on the map will be disabled.
 Might be desirable if showing connections between locations since clustering might hide markers at certain zoom levels.
 Default is "false".
 - **MapDisplayProperties**: An optional comma-delimited list of custom properties to show when viewing a group's/resource's details.
-- **MapStyle**: Allows one of the following available map style options: "silver", "standard", "dark", "aubergine", or "silverblue".
+- **MapStyle**: Allows one of the following available map style options: "silver", "standard", "dark", "aubergine", "satellite", "satellite-light", or "silverblue".
 Default is "silverblue".
 - **MapShowRoadLabels**: If "true" then road labels will be shown on the map.
 Default is "false".

 ## Showing Connections between Locations